csaid/csaid.github.io/_posts/2016-02-28-four-pitfalls-of-hill-climbing.md

 One of the great developments in product design has been the adoption of A/B testing.
 Instead of just guessing what is best for your customers, you can offer a product variant to a subset of customers and measure how well it works.
 While undeniably useful, A/B testing is sometimes said to encourage too much "hill climbing", an incremental and short-sighted style of product development that emphasizes easy and immediate wins.

-Discussion around hill climbing can sometimes get a bit vague, so I thought I would make some animations that describe four distinct pitfalls.
+Discussion around hill climbing can sometimes get a bit vague, so I thought I would make some animations that describe four distinct pitfalls that can emerge from an overreliance on hill climbing.

 #### Local maxima

-If you incrementally hill climb around a local maximum, you may never find the global maximum that could lead to much bigger reward.
-This can happen when intermediate versions of a product are worse than more fully realized extremes.
+If you climb hills incrementally, you may end up in a local maximum and miss out on an opportunity to land on a global maximum with much bigger reward.
+Concerns about local maxima are often wrapped up in critiques of *incrementalism*.

 <div class="wrapper">
   <div class="inner" id="plot1"></div>